franklin113/TD-Design-Patterns/README.md

 # TD-Design-Patterns
- Design Patterns: Elements of Reusable Object-Oriented Software in Touchdesigner
+"Design Patterns: Elements of Reusable Object-Oriented Software" examples built in Touchdesigner

 As I'm studying Design Patterns I'll be putting together little examples so I can come back to it if I forget.
 This is mainly for writing actual code, but these examples are meant to show the concept.